akfreed/CppSocketsXPlatform/UnitTest/README.md

 ## Linting

 In this project, the GitHub Workflow CI is configured to run linting automatically.
 It is not required to setup on your local dev environment, but it is recommended.
-You may find it useful and it might save you time to in the long-run if you're troubleshooting a particular issue or trying to iterate in defiance of clang-format.
+You may find it useful and it might save you time in the long-run if you're troubleshooting a particular issue or trying to iterate in defiance of clang-format.

 This project is configured for pre-commit to do linting.
 This mean you will need Python as well as the linting programs if you setup locally.